 D. Role of biobanking in species recovery programs

 Biobanking plays a pivotal role in species recovery efforts by providing a secure and accessible reservoir of genetic diversity.
 For many endangered species, particularly those reduced to very small populations, the ability to draw upon biobanked materials can be the difference between extinction and recovery.
 By combining cryopreserved gametes, embryos, or cell lines with assisted reproductive technologies (ARTs) such as artificial insemination, IVF, or cloning, conservationists can introduce new genetic lineages into bottlenecked populations.
 A prime example is the black-footed ferret recovery program.
 After the species experienced a drastic population decline in the 1980s, cells from multiple individuals were cryopreserved.
 Decades later, the cloning of “Elizabeth Ann” from these cells added previously lost genetic diversity back into the population, bolstering its long-term viability.
 Similar approaches are under discussion for the northern white rhinoceros (Ceratotherium simumcottoni), for which only two females remain.
 Dozens of embryos have already been produced in vitro from cryopreserved gametes, awaiting transfer into surrogate southern white rhinoceroses.
-Biobanking also supports research into adaptive genetics, disease resistance, and reproductive physiology, all of which inform reintroduction and management strategies (Bolton et.al., 2022).
+Biobanking also supports research into adaptive genetics, disease resistance, and reproductive physiology, all of which inform reintroduction and management strategies (Bolton etal., 2022).
 By preserving a wide array of genetic material, biobanks provide a foundation for future technologies, including gene editing or synthetic biology approaches that could further enhance species recovery efforts.

 VII.
 Biotechnology in Habitat and Ecosystem Monitoring